 14La Güera Tortas de Chilaquiles

-This corner street stall has a cult following – and for good reason.
-They make killer sandwiches stuffed with chilaquiles.
-Try the red version with chicken!
+This corner street stall has a cult following for good reason.
+They make killer tortas (sandwiches) stuffed with chilaquiles.
+Try the red version with chicken for the ultimate carb-loaded breakfast.

 15Loncheria La Rambla

-Step back in time at this turkey-centric diner with turkey tortas and turkey consommé.
-Pro Tip: Order the turkey chicharron and add it to your torta for a nice crunch!
+Step back in time at this turkey-centric diner.
+If you’re in need of some feel-good food, the turkey tortas and consommé are sure to satisfy.
+Pro Tip: Get the turkey chicharron and add it to your torta.
+It’s like adding potato chips to a sandwich only better.

 16Masala y Maíz